James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The wide frame helps it cover more ground with fewer passes, but the Outsize’s high airflow and the tool’s weight make it harder to steer.

-It has two adjustable gates in front to accommodate larger debris, but I don’t recommend it on hard floors because of the higher risk of scuffing.
+It features two adjustable gates in front to accommodate larger debris, but I don’t recommend it for use on hard floors due to the higher risk of scuffing.

 6. High Torque Cleaner with Anti-Tangle Comb